univention/univention-portal/docs/containerization/409-concept.md

 ## Concept scratchpad

-Split "container" and "backend":
+Q: Split "container" and "backend" as work areas.

+Preparatory steps:

+1. Current portal as package -- somehow
+2. Container with installed current portal
+   - alt: above VM for the first steps
+   - head to container once understanding deep enough
+3. Verify that we have all dependencies understood
+   - Precondition: Portal running isolated without any of it's dependencies
+   - add known dependencies
+   - verify it's working
+     - Note: Find out what "working" means, later we would need this knowledge anyway for testing
+   - update concept / plan based on insights

 Container steps:

 1. Portal into container, roughly "as-is"
+   - assumption: Debian based base image, install DEB package, done.
+   - tweaking, so that the portal uses the dependencies from the host (via network)
+   - insights will help to refine the future steps
 2. Deployment via HELM
+   - Note: Targeting K8S
+   - Note: Insights from previous steps needed
 3. Deployment into SCS
+   - Fallback: Plain K8S until SCS is fully understood and available
 4. Split container into portal app and backend - overlap with backend steps below
+   - Note: May come earlier, may overlap with dev env container

 Q: How does UCS stack know that it must notify the container?

-Backend steps:
+Backend steps: (only questions so far)

 1. Clarification: If other backend, how does administration work?
 2. Flat file interface good enough?
 Stub for development?
 3. Q: Do we need a backend still?
 E.g. client reads out of S3 object store.
 4. Factor out current backend -> it becomes one "object store" which provides the json structure
 5. Would the "UCS UDM LDAP" backend become a single component which does put updated json files into the object store or provide the URL endpoints?

 ## Clarify